boisalai/portfolio_site/README.md

 Here is second project for the "Full Stack Web Developer Nanodegree".

 This project involves converting PDF file to a Responsive Web Site.
-It was realy fun to replicate a PDF file in HTML and CSS.
-I think the result is very good
+It was really fun to replicate a PDF file in HTML and CSS.
+I think the result is very good.

 <img src="img/screen1.png" width=50%>